boshtannik/embedded-nano-mesh/README.md

 - `data`: A `PacketDataBytes` instance to hold the message bytes.
 - `destination_device_identifier`: A `AddressType` instance indicating the target device.
-- `lifetime`: A `LifeTimeType` instance to control the message's travel distance.
+- `lifetime`: A `LifeTimeType` instance to control for how long the message can travel.
 - `filter_out_duplication`: A boolean flag to filter out echoed messages from the network.

 ### Receive Method